Bernard Rimland: Stance on key issues

-Vaccinations
+Vaccinations, thiomersal, and chelation therapy

 Rimland considered vaccinations to be a "prime suspect" in the onset of autism.
-He maintained that, while not proven, there was a direct link between thiomersal (a mercury-based preservative used in vaccines) and autism.
-He supported Andrew Wakefield's now discredited suggestion that the MMR vaccine was linked to autism.
+He maintained that, while not proven, there was a direct link between thiomersal (a harmless mercury-based preservative used in some vaccines) and autism.
+He also supported anti-vaccine activist Andrew Wakefield's now-discredited suggestion that the MMR vaccine was linked to autism.
 Rimland contended that the vaccination triggered autism by placing a burden on the immune systems of children between birth and age 2.

-Rimland linked the increase of late-onset autism during the 1980s with the introduction of the MMR vaccine, a correlation the Center for Disease Control, the American Academy of Pediatrics, and the American Medical Association did not support.
-He rejected the idea that a diagnosis of autism at or around 18 months, the same time the vaccinations were administered, was coincidental.
-When the California Department of Health Services, along with studies from England and Finland, reported that the vaccine "plays little or no role in the disease", Rimland stated that it was "much too early to dismiss the [vaccine] hypothesis".
-He remained undeterred when a study by Robert L. Davis, published in the Archives of Pediatrics and Adolescent Medicine, found no association between MMR and inflammatory bowel disease, discussed in the Wakefield report, "nor any evidence that the vaccine triggered acute onset of symptoms."
-In 2004, 10 of the 13 co-authors of the Wakefield study withdrew the original interpretation.
-The United States Institute of Medicine (IOM) in its 2004 report found that, "the body of epidemiological evidence favors rejection of a causal relationship between thimerosal-containing vaccines and autism."
+Rimland further alleged a link between the increase in autism diagnoses in the 1980s and the introduction of the MMR vaccine, a correlation the Centers for Disease Control, the American Academy of Pediatrics, and the American Medical Association did not support.
+He also rejected the idea that a diagnosis of autism at or around 18 months, the same time the vaccinations were administered, was coincidental.
+In 2001, when the California Department of Health Services, along with studies from England and Finland, reported that the vaccine "plays little or no role in the disease", Rimland stated that it was "much too early to dismiss the [vaccine] hypothesis".
+He also cast doubt on the findings of a 2001 study by Robert L. Davis, published in the Archives of Pediatrics and Adolescent Medicine.
+Davis found neither an association between the MMR vaccine and inflammatory bowel disease "nor any evidence that the vaccine triggered acute onset of symptoms."
+In 2004, 10 of the 13 co-authors of Wakefield's 1998 paper suggesting a potential link between the MMR vaccine and autism withdrew their original interpretation.
+In 2010, The Lancet formally retracted the paper outright due to ethical misconduct and fraud on Wakefield's part.

-The Medicines and Healthcare products Regulatory Agency (MHRA), National Health Service (NHS), World Health Organization (WHO), European Medicines Agency (EMEA), Food and Drug Administration (FDA), Centers for Disease Control (CDC), and many other national and international medical organizations have issued statements of a similar nature, finding no link between autism and thimerosal based on the evidence currently available from a variety of studies.

-Chelation

-Rimland supported chelation therapy, a treatment for lead and heavy metal poisoning, for some children with autism.
-Neither the American Academy of Pediatrics nor FDA support the use of chelation for the treatment of autism.
-Writing for Science-Based Medicine, neurologist Steven Novella characterized chelation for autism as quackery that is potentially deadly.
+Rimland also alleged autistic traits were symptoms of heavy-metal poisoning caused by exposure to thiomersal and other forms of mercury.
+Based on this belief, he advocated for the use of chelation therapy—which removes heavy metals from the body—to treat autism.
+In 2005, he told NBC News that chelation therapy was "by far the most effective treatment available" for autism.

+It is scientific consensus that there is no link between any vaccine or vaccine ingredient and autism and that the thiomersal used as a preservative in some vaccines is not harmful.
+Chelation therapy is unproven as an autism treatment and has sometimes resulted in kidney damage, death, or other serious complications when improperly administered.